haimbilia/BuyHub/readme.txt

     => 064819 - The previously selected brand does not appear when the seller tries to edit any product.
     => 064826 - The product specification group added to the product is not visible on the front end.
     => 064820 - The shipping profile does not appears on the product setup page on the admin end.
+    => 064824 - Suggestion: To show the filters on the category page at the front end.

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last